You can have the best business idea in the world.

 Step 4: Calculate the average customer’s lifespan.
 Based on the data provided, we know that the average customer’s lifespan is 20 years.
 You might not have that much data to work with, so another workaround is to take the number one and divide it by your churn percentage.

 Step 5: Calculate your CLTV.
-Now we’re ready to conduct the total CLTV.
+Now we’re ready to conduct the total customer lifetime value.
 To do this, you take your ACV figure ($24.30) and multiply it by 52.
 This gives you an annual customer value of $1,263.60.
 Then you multiply that by 20 (customer lifespan) and it gives you $25,272.

 While these numbers aren’t necessarily the same ones Starbucks uses, it probably isn’t that far off.
 So now you can see why Starbucks is willing to spend so much money in marketing and advertising.
 I’m not sure what their ideal multiple is, but I can promise you they don’t care if it takes $50, $100, or even $1,000 to acquire a customer who is going to generate $25,272 over their lifetime.

 Your numbers might be smaller or larger than this.
-But either way, once you understand CLTV, it changes the way you approach your business.
-You’ll either realize you aren’t doing enough to acquire the right customers, or you’re overspending to acquire the wrong ones.
+But either way, once you understand customer lifetime value, it changes the way you approach your business.
+You’ll either realize you aren’t doing enough to acquire the right customers, or you’re overspending on customer acquisition costs to acquire the wrong customers.

-Calculating CLTV is the first step.
+Calculating customer lifetime value is the first step.
 But once you have an idea of what your numbers are, you can begin looking at ways to improve your metrics.
 Here are some specific ideas:

 First impressions are everything for a customer.
 You can blow someone away with a good deal, but if there isn’t a memorable interaction or meaningful degree of value attached to their purchase or product experience, they’re unlikely to return over and over again.
 This limits their lifetime value and leads to high churn rates.